Memoir — Between Us

 “It was hard to put down.
 So many challenges and hurdles in this romantic journey.”

-“The author takes you through the struggles of forming a long distance relationship while trying to discover God’s will for their lives.”
+“The author takes you through the struggles of forming a long distance relationship.
+They are also trying to discover God’s will for their lives.”

 “A refreshing story.”

-My published novel happened at the same time as our move to Southern Ontario.
-About a week after my debut novel launch, The Other Child, my husband and I uprooted from our home town in Northwestern Ontario and moved to Southern Ontario.
+My novel published at the same time as our move to Southern Ontario.
+About a week after I launched my debut novel my husband and I left our hometown.
+We are originally from Northwestern Ontario.
+We moved to Southern Ontario.
 It wasn’t easy to leave behind the life as we had lived for over 40 years!
-Transitioning from what life you used to have to a new life in a new city is not easy, but with God’s help and with an attitude of gratitude, it works well and lessens anxiety.
+Transitioning from your old life to a new one in a new city is not easy.
+With God’s help and an attitude of gratitude, it works well.
+This approach lessens anxiety.

 Here a blog about it. https://pirkkorytkonen.com/personal

 If you’ve known adversity in life you can relate to Emma’s story.
-Just as my latest move required a lot of adjusting into a new life and a new attitude, Emma needs a lot of attitude changes.
-She, too, needed to adjust to life changes, not only when she moved to Canada from Sweden as a young teenager, but after she met her adult son for the first time.
+My latest move required a lot of adjusting into a new life.
+It also required a new attitude.
+Emma needs a lot of attitude changes.
+She, too, needed to adjust to life changes.
+This was not only when she moved to Canada from Sweden as a young teenager.
+It was also after she met her adult son for the first time.

 Give yourself, or someone else the gift of reading, while at the same time encouraging a new author.